Frenchfan/Frenchfan/README.md

 ### Hi there 👋

 I am Petr, I live in Moscow and now I am open for new projects in IT as Java developer.
+My email - sumkin.gpb@gmail.com.

-I have been studying Java for about a year (as of February 2022):
+I have been coding Java for about a year (as of February 2022):

 - In July 2021, I finished the on-site course **"Java and Android applications"** at the educational center [Professional](https://eduprof.mos.ru/upload/programms/P34.pdf) under the government of Moscow
 - I have completed most of the levels of the online course **[JavaRush / CodeGym](https://codegym.cc/)** and started the online internship, developing Java Enterprise Online Project (Maven/ Spring/ Security/ JPA(Hibernate)/ REST(Jackson)/ Bootstrap(CSS)/ jQuery) - to be completed in April 2022.
 I have uploaded over 700 solved tasks (Java syntax, Java Core, collections, multithreading, streams, CRUD etc.) at [JRushTasks](https://github.com/Frenchfan/JRushTasks) repository.